Selethe/MSB1015-Scientific-Programming-Project/README.md

 ## The use of these files.
 The original CSV file is the pd_speech_features.csv.
 This file will be first loaded Datachecking.ipynb, where it is cleaned and saved as the outliercorrected_pd_speech_features.csv.
 This new file will be used in the Classification.ipynb, where the actual classification algorithm is stored and the model validation is done.

+### PKL files.
+The pickle files are saved variables from the classification file since some steps take 10-15 minutes to process.
+To see the full extend of these steps delete them before running the code.